 Word from the Bird:

 I don't own a car, so when I wanted to start officially “birding,” I began going to Montrose Point Bird Sanctuary.
 At the time, I had no idea how lucky I was to be in walking distance to one of the best places to bird in the city, let alone in Illinois.
-I began looking at eBird to figure out what birds were what, based on what others were documenting earlier that day.
+I began looking at eBird to figure out what birds were what, based on what birders were documenting earlier that day.
 I got a birding monocular…which was all wrong.
-A “serious birder” asked if I was “going to the opera”…there were many exchanges with “serious birders,” as I was trying to learn how to bird.
-There were also weird and scary interactions just being a woman “going alone into the wilderness” of Chicago.
-It was not only extremely isolating being a lone birder, but also incredibly frustrating not knowing what I was seeing.
-On page 7 of Sibley’s Birding Basics, Sibley acknowledges this and discusses how important birding with experienced birders is...but not how difficult it is for women to find mentors.
+A “serious birder” asked if I was "going to the opera" (ironically).
+There were many exchanges with “serious birders,” as I was trying to learn how to bird.
+There were also weird and scary interactions - just being a woman (without a car) “going alone into the wilderness” of Chicago.
+It was not only extremely isolating learning to bird on my own, but also incredibly frustrating not knowing what I was seeing.
+On page 7 of Sibley’s Birding Basics, Sibley acknowledges this and discusses how important birding with experienced birders is...but not how difficult it can be for women to find mentors....(or how being a new birder is a lot like being an "intern" - there's a lot of "hanging on every word" and "leaning in" - because you're trying to learn from experienced birders.
+I've learned that birding can be surprisingly complicated.)
 One morning in Montrose Harbor, I saw a large waterbird with a striking black head, stunning white-streaked “necklace,” dagger-like beak and beautiful white feather patterning that had me stalking it for an hour trying to figure out what it was.
 It was a Common Loon in breeding plumage.
 It was so exhilarating to see this bird I’d never seen before in the wild - a “lifer”.
 This is the piece inspired from that day - that would motivate future work.

 Below is the Krebs Cycle of Creativity.
 I love the idea that through our collaboration, we represent the whole cycle.
 I’m the left side: Art/Design and he is the right side: Science/Engineering, yet somehow we are able to connect our creative sensibilities…usually through a lot of debate and discussion…and more debate…and a lot more discussion.
 We are constantly learning from each other because we are so completely different.
-As a Bird Who Loves Birds, I wanted to see what would happen if we collaborated from our very different viewpoints about birds.
+As a Bird Who Loves Birds, I wanted to see what would happen if we collaborated from our very different viewpoints (sides of the wheel) about birds.
 When I first approached Geoffrey Williamson about the concept of The Nerd and the Bird – he wasn’t really sure what to think.
-My husband first suggested that Geoffrey Williamson and I do a Podcast together based on a serious yet funny debate-filled-dinner at our house.
+My husband, Geoff, first suggested that Geoffrey Williamson and I do a Podcast together based on a serious yet funny debate-filled-dinner at our house.
 To me, birding is an exploration and adventure - a platform for creativity, curiosity and connection to the extraordinary birds that migrate to and through Chicago.
 I love learning to identify birds, experiencing them, learning their stories and creating work inspired by them.
-Geoffrey Williamson embodies what is wonderful and magical about these birds through his openness, patience, vast knowledge and being an amazing teacher.
 In addition, I always advocate that there be an "after-party" after birding - for more discussion about the awesome birds we just experienced!
 It makes the adventure even better because we feast/drink to/savor the experience on another level in the areas/neighborhoods we go birding.
-Please enjoy The Nerd and the Bird as we explore amazing birds and Chicago with an approach that is open, unique and FUN!
+Please enjoy The Nerd and the Bird as we explore birds and Chicago with an approach that is open, unique and FUN!

 Word from the Nerd:

 It was on a North Pond Bird Walk that I met Jennifer Hoffman.
 Over 15 years ago I had started the North Pond Bird Walks as something of a break from my constant visits to Montrose Point.
 I figured that these walks would both let me explore a different part of Lincoln Park’s birdlife and also let me share what I had learned about Chicago’s birds with other people who were interested.
-The idea was reminiscent of what Mr. Cantor was doing all those years ago at my brother’s high school, and I thought I could do for others what he’d done for me.
 The North Pond Bird Walks became known as a way for people to get access to experiencing birds in Chicago.
 Jennifer was one such person, and that is how she and I came to know each other.

 I am somewhat ashamed to admit how long it took me to realize that Jennifer was reshaping how I experienced birds in Chicago at the same time that I was facilitating her experiences.
 I was very caught up in the world of bird identification, the world of status and distribution of birds, the world of applying a knowledge of the natural history of birds to the task of figuring out what is happening bird-wise around you, and to figuring out where and when to find particular kinds of birds.
 I still am caught up in that.
 It’s a lot of fun, it makes me happy, and sharing it with others spreads that fun and happiness.
 But birding with Jen has me taking more time to enjoy the unfolding moment of observation and to notice a bigger picture surrounding the birds, in a sense returning to the wonder that birding evoked in my inquisitive youth.
 My sense of what it means to bird Chicago has also expanded because of her.
 It’s not just the seeing the birds.
 It’s being in a story with them, in Chicago, and sharing and revisiting that story not only at the moment of the birding but also as you settle back into the city.
 During our adventures, Jennifer and I react to these experiences in different ways, which adds an element to my time birding that wasn’t present before.
 Perhaps most illustrative of this is that the birding experiences inspire Jen to create art.
 Her bird-related work captivates me.
 I think at first I was in conflict with it.
 I was placed in unfamiliar territory, trying to look at birds in her art the way I look at birds in the wild.
 But when I let go of that tendency, and just LOOK, patterns emerge in fascinating ways.
 I now enjoy her work as beauty and bird combined.